 If store-bought coleslaw is one of the favorite side dishes in your household, you’ve probably considered going with a bigger container to save money.
 The only question is: how long can coleslaw sit in the fridge before it goes bad?

 No matter if you go with the store-bought variety, or whip it up from scratch, this short guide is for you.
-In it, we talk about storage, shelf life, and going bad of coleslaw.
-Interested?
-Read on.
+In it, we talk about storage, shelf life, and spoilage of coleslaw.

-When it comes to store-bought coleslaw, go with the best-by date on the label.
-The salad might be okay for a day or two past that date, but that’s it.
+When it comes to store-bought coleslaw, go with the use-by date on the label.
+An out-of-date coleslaw might be okay for a day or two past the printed date, but that’s it.
 Salads are perishable, and trying to store them for who-knows-how-long is never a good idea.

 The label should also inform you of how long after opening the container the coleslaw should be good for.
-Usually, it’s two to three days, but make sure to check the label.
+Usually, it’s 3 to 5 days, but make sure to check the label.
 After that period, the salad will gradually become watery and not all that appealing.

 |Homemade coleslaw||3 – 5 days|